neduzze/telnet_monitor/README.md

 # Telnet Monitor
-test using telnet via python to communicate with OpenOCD to monitor running devices
+Test using telnet via python to communicate with OpenOCD to monitor running devices